In December 2018, I decided to travel to Syria.

 Tourist visa for Syria

-How to get a Syrian visa via a travel agency
+How to get a Syrian visa via a tour operator

-The first thing you need to know is that travel agencies don’t issue tourist visas for Syria but a security clearance, which you need to show at the customs.
+The first thing you need to know is that travel agencies don’t issue tourist visas for Syria but a security clearance (a background check), which you need to show at the customs.
 Actually, you don’t even need to show it because you will appear in their database.

-Cost: They charge around 325USD and 500USD for British and Americans.
-Note that the Syrian banking system is blocked, so you will need to send the money via Western Union.
+How to pay for your visa: Note that the Syrian banking system is blocked so, in most cases, you will need to send the money via Western Union unless the agency has a foreign bank account.

 Validity: It has a 90-day validity, starting from the day you received it.

-Once you have your security clearance, you will have to buy your visa at the border.
+Once you have your security clearance, you can buy your visa at the border.

 EU Passport holders: 72USD